-Many congratulations to our latest Best Practice Award winners who share the many benefits of the Story Massage Programme in respectful and meaningful ways in a whole variety of settings.
-Their work shows the versatility, creativity, and fun of the programme for people of all ages and abilities.
+The Story Massage Programme is used in a whole variety of respectful and meaningful ways in different settings.
+The work of these seven practitioners shows the versatility, creativity, and fun of the programme for people of all ages and abilities.

 - Emma Vance, Relax Kids Coach